Vresse-sur-Semois The Little Switzerland of Namur

 • Emblematic of the region

-In Laforêt, these sheds often stand in the heart of the village, integrating with domestic buildings.
+In Laforêt, these drying sheds often stand in the heart of the village, integrating with the domestic buildings.
 They are no longer functional but are protected and restored as constituent elements of the urban landscape.

 Tobacco Museum